Brazilian Sign Language: Fingerspelling

+Regional Variation

+Just like spoken language, Libras, used within the deaf community in Brazil, exhibits regional and generational variations in its signs.
+Different signs may denote places, objects, and concepts, and these signs may evolve over time with new generations.
+These changes underscore the dynamic nature of language.
+Professor Rimar Segala from the Federal University of São Carlos notes that this "variation is evidence of the vitality of the language."

+For example, in São Paulo, the sign for beer involves a twist with the fist, whereas in Minas Gerais, beer is represented by touching the side of the face with the pointer and middle fingers.

+Ronice Müller de Quadros and her colleagues developed the Libras SignBank, a valuable resource enabling users to access hundreds of Libras signs.
+It facilitates searches for signs based on Portuguese equivalents, handshapes, associated word categories, phonology, or syntax.
+Additionally, the SignBank enables users to explore regional variations of signs, offering a deeper understanding of the linguistic diversity within Libras.

 Writing

 Sutton SignWriting is the dominant writing system in Brazil.
 A master's in linguistics dissertation titled "A arte de escrever em Libras" by Gabriela Otaviani Barbosa found that SignWriting is used in 18 Federal Universities and in 12 public schools in Brazil.

-Historical efforts were commonly transcribed using Portuguese words, written in upper case, to stand for each equivalent Libras morpheme.

-Transcription of Libras signs using SignWriting has been in place since at least 1997 with the SignNet Project in Porto Alegre and Fernando Capovilla's dictionaries in São Paulo.
+Historical efforts were commonly transcribed using Portuguese words, written in upper case, to stand for each equivalent Libras morpheme.Transcription of Libras signs using SignWriting has been in place since at least 1997 with the SignNet Project in Porto Alegre and Fernando Capovilla's dictionaries in São Paulo.
 The University of Santa Catarina at Florianopolis (UFSC) has required courses in SignWriting as the preferred form of LIBRAS transcription.

 SignWriting is cited as being useful in the pedagogy of young children.

 The Federal University of Santa Catarina has accepted a dissertation written in Brazilian Sign Language using Sutton SignWriting for a master's degree in linguistics.
 The dissertation "A escrita de expressões não manuais gramaticais em sentenças da Libras pelo Sistema signwriting" by João Paulo Ampessan states that "the data indicate the need for [non-manual expressions] usage in writing sign language".